I enjoy sharing my island’s culture, heritage, and folklore by taking visitors on tours, plus cave and blue hole exploration.

 At 2,300 square miles, Andros is the largest island of The Bahamas and the fifth-largest island in the Caribbean.
 Its miles of deserted beaches and freshwater lakes play host to countless species of wildlife, marine life, flora and fauna.
 Andros is covered with vast areas of wetlands that create channels perfect for bonefishing.
 In fact, many consider Andros the Bonefishing Capital of The World.
 When visitors feel like taking a break from all the adventure, the island offers quaint settlements and secluded beaches known for their local charm and laid-back lifestyle.

 The reef is 190 miles long, drops to about eight feet on the island side and plunges to more than 6,000 feet in the Tongue of the Ocean.
-It is unique in the region because of its large area, luxuriant coral growth, and low incidence of coral disease.
+It is unique in the region because of its size, lush coral growth, and minimal coral disease.